mkefiles/AlgoExpert/README.md

 - In the event that you find a solution that works for all *normal* cases, yet is broken for *edge-cases* do you modify the working logic to include the *edge-cases* **or** do you create separate code-blocks around your logic to separately locate and handle those *edge-cases*?
   - I've noticed that I find it easier to do the latter approach in lieu of tampering with working logic (i.e., why let the minority/unique events alter the logic that will work for the majority of the events mentality)
+- Is it the 'norm' (or *best practice*) to define as many variables as possible upfront **or** do developers tend to define them as they need them (i.e., next to the code-block/region they are being used nearest)?
+  - I've been trying to define all variables upfront so there is one clean/concise location for them... not sure if that is problematic